CrazyGriefer/monsterspawn/README.md

 🔧You can NOT change the interval time while the plugin is running!

 💡If you want to see what the current interval is, just run **/msinterval** (so with no arguments).
-This will tell you want the current interval is.
+This will tell you what the current interval is.

 ## Permissions
 All the permissions are named after their command: